eugenekingfish/lms/README.md

 # Computational searches for fractional Calabi-Yau algebras

+## Introduction

 This repository was created whilst working on my 2023 [LMS URB](https://www.lms.ac.uk/grants/undergraduate-research-bursaries) project:
 Computational searches for fractional Calabi-Yau algebras, supervised by Dr Joseph Grant (UEA).

+***
+There are two collections of code (written in Python and GAP) contained in ``py_src`` and ``gap_src`` respectively.
+Due to speed issues, the GAP code was eventually abandoned in favour of Python.
+As a result, the focal point of this repository is the Python code.
+The GAP code will not be documented nor explained, but is included for completeness.

 ## Mathematical Motivation